Lead Piranha

 Let's do the math.
 A full-time office coordinator costs $38,000 to $48,000 per year in most markets when you factor in payroll taxes and benefits.
 That person works 8 hours a day, five days a week, handles one call at a time, takes lunch breaks, calls in sick, and can't text three leads simultaneously at 11 PM on a Saturday.

-An AI lead system works 24/7, handles unlimited concurrent conversations, never forgets to follow up, and costs a fraction of that salary.
+An AI lead generation system works 24/7, handles unlimited concurrent conversations, never forgets to follow up, and costs a fraction of that salary.
 It also doesn't replace your people.
 It handles the repetitive stuff so your office staff can focus on dispatch, customer service, and the work that actually requires a human brain.

 Before